ariellubonja/LabelCritic/README.md

-# Use LVLM to compare the per-voxel organ annotations of 2 semantic segmenters
+# Use VLM to compare the per-voxel organ annotations of 2 semantic segmenters

 ### Installation and running